 In the South, the largest army was the Army of Northern Virginia, which was led by General Robert E. Lee.
 Interestingly, many of the generals and other commanders who fought in the Confederacy were commissioned officers in the United States Army who had resigned their posts to fight for the South.

 In the North, Lincoln organized his army, the largest of which being the Army of the Potomac under General George McClellan.
-Additional armies were put together to fight in the Western Theater of the war, most specifically the Army of the Cumberbund as well as the Army of the Tennessee.
+Additional armies were put together to fight in the Western Theater of the Civil War, most specifically the Army of the Cumberbund as well as the Army of the Tennessee.

 The American Civil War was also fought on water, and one of the first things Lincoln did was develop a plan to establish naval supremacy.
-You see, for the South, the war was to be defensive, meaning all they had to do was hold on long enough for the North to consider it too costly.
+You see, for the South, the Civil War was to be defensive, meaning all they had to do was hold on long enough for the North to consider it too costly.
 It would therefore be on the North to pressure the South and make them realize their insurrection was not worth it.

 Lincoln recognized this from the beginning, and he felt that with swift action he could squash the rebellion and quickly bring the country back together.

-It wasn’t until 1863 when the Union won some key victories in the West, and the effects of their isolation tactics began working, that the North managed to break the South’s resolve and bring the American Civil War to an end.
+It wasn’t until 1863 when the Union army won some key victories in the West, and the effects of their isolation tactics began working, that the North managed to break the South’s resolve and bring the American Civil War to an end.

 The Anaconda Plan